vtoth13/restaurant-app/TESTING.md

 | #16 - Bookings in the past          | Staff able to create past bookings to record historical reservations | ![Past Booking](documentation/media/booking-past.png) |
 | #17 - Special event bookings        | Staff can create bookings for special events outside regular hours  | ![Special Event Booking](documentation/media/booking-workinghours.png) |

+## Solved Bugs

+ During development, I encountered various bugs that provided valuable learning experiences, helping me to grow and improve as a developer.
+One significant challenge was an issue where everything appeared to work fine in Debug mode, but disabling it led to access issues with the Admin Panel.
+This bug was particularly challenging to identify, as the debug mode masked the underlying issue, making it hard to troubleshoot.

+Through persistent testing and analysis, I was able to trace the root cause of the problem and implement a solution, restoring full access to the Admin Panel when debug mode was off.
+Resolving this bug improved my understanding of production configurations and how certain issues might only surface outside the debug environment, reinforcing the importance of testing in real-world scenarios.

+Each bug and subsequent fix has contributed to my development skills, allowing me to anticipate potential issues in future projects and manage configurations more effectively.